srforever/giro3d/GOVERNANCE.md

 Not all decisions can be made using lazy consensus.
 If a consensus cannot be reached, the proposal is postponed, or a vote can be asked for.

-Also, issues such as those affecting the strategic direction or legal standing of the project must gain explicit approval in the form of a vote on the project development mailing list.
+Also, issues such as those affecting the strategic direction or legal standing of the project must gain explicit approval in the form of a vote on the project development communication channel.
 Every member of the community is encouraged to express their opinions in all discussions and all votes.
 However, only project committers and/or PSC members (as defined above) have binding votes for the purposes of decision making.

-Where necessary (e.g. discussion and vote about specific people to be new committers) PSC voting may take place on the private PSC mailing list.
+Where necessary (e.g. discussion and vote about specific people to be new committers) PSC voting may take place on the private PSC communication channel.

 Votes are clearly indicated by subject line starting with [VOTE].
 Discussion and proposal should have happened prior to the vote.
 Voting is carried out by replying to the vote mail.
 See voting procedure below.
 Votes are expressed using one of the following symbols:
 - +1 	"Yes," "Agree," or "the action should be performed."
 In general, this vote also indicates a willingness on the behalf of the voter to assist with "making it happen".